MattMiss/mattmiss.github.io/README.md

 ## Deployment Notes
 This site is built using [Gatsby](https://www.gatsbyjs.com/) and deployed by copying the contents of the `public` folder to this repository.

+## License
+Copyright (c) 2024 Matthew Miss
+All rights reserved.
+The content of this site is provided for viewing purposes only.
+No part of this website may be copied or reused without explicit permission.